Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Kentucky Taxes

-Kentucky imposes a flat income tax of 4.5%.
-The tax rate is the same no matter what filing status you use.
-Aside from state and federal taxes, many Kentucky residents are subject to local income taxes, which are called occupational taxes.
-For most counties and cities in the Bluegrass State, this is a percentage of taxpayers’ wages.
+Aside from state and federal taxes, Kentucky residents are subject to local taxes, called occupational taxes, in the state.
+For most counties and cities in Kentucky, this is a percentage of taxpayers’ wages.

 Work Info